Obituary

 The oceanographer was the first woman to head a permanent station in Antarctica.

 BarcelonaOceanographer and biologist Josefina Castellví passed away this Monday in Barcelona.
 Born in Barcelona in 1935, Castellví—or Pepita, as many knew her—was the first woman in the world to direct a permanent station in Antarctica.
 Throughout her long career, the Catalan researcher received such distinguished awards as the Gold Medal of the Generalitat of Catalonia for her academic and social contributions in 2021.
-Strong-willed and visionary, Castellví chose oceanography during her studies at the University of Paris.
-At that time, the discipline was a rarity, as neither Catalonia nor Spain, unlike France or the United Kingdom, had institutions or facilities dedicated to this field.
-In fact, for this very reason, the researcher was also a pioneer in introducing the discipline and, most notably, Antarctic studies.
+Strong-willed and visionary, Castellví chose oceanography during her studies at Marenda University.
+At that time, the discipline was still relatively new, although the first institutions and facilities dedicated to it already existed.
+She was a pioneer in introducing the discipline and, most notably, Antarctic studies.

-Her interest in the frozen continent led her to join the expedition led by biologist Antoni Ballester to Deception Island in 1984.
-The first Spanish research base in Antarctica was established on the island, albeit in a very precarious state.
-Later, Castellví replaced Ballester—who had suffered a stroke—and thus became the first woman in the world to direct a permanent station on the ice continent.
-Subsequently, between 1988 and 1995, she directed the Antarctic base on Livingstone Island.
+Her interest in the frozen continent led her to join biologist Antoni Ballester's team on Deception Island in 1984.
+Later, in 1988, the first Spanish Antarctic base was established on Livingston Island, and after Ballester suffered a stroke, she returned to lead the station in 1988 and 1993.
+The Catalan woman thus became the first woman in the world to direct a permanent station on the ice continent.

 After her time in Antarctica, the biologist held various positions at the Spanish National Research Council (CSIC) and ended her career as director of the Institute of Marine Sciences in Barcelona.
-She also served as vice president of the Advisory Council for Sustainable Development (CADS).
+She was also vice-president of the Advisory Council for Sustainable Development (CADS).

 "I would start all over again."